Skip to Main Content

 Designed to familiarize library users with the Walter W. Stiern Library, library orientations acquaint students with our collections, services, and policies.

-Course/Subject or Assignment-Specific Instruction
+Course, Subject, or Assignment-Specific Instruction

-Instruction sessions may be tailored to library resources specific to a subject area, assignment, or research topic.
+Instruction sessions may be tailored to highlight library resources specific to a subject area, assignment, or research topic.
 They are taught according to the needs of the class by librarians who serve as subject area specialists.

 Information Literacy Instruction

-Individual Help /Research Consultations
+Individual Help & Research Consultations

 Subject specialist librarians are happy to provide one-on-one assistance in the form of research consultations (30-40 minute appointments).
 Contact your subject librarian directly to schedule an appointment.